WA9ONY/Pico-RP2040/README2.md

 In the above image is
 + At the top center is a Tektrinix TDS 784C Oscilloscope to measure the I2C SDA and SCL waveforms.
-  + Below the the TDS 784C is a HDMI display showing the DS 784C display.
+  + Below the the TDS 784C is a HDMI display showing the TDS 784C display.
 + To the right is a Raspberry Pi P 400 IDE runining Thonny with MicroPython.
 + Lower center on the white bread board is the Raspberry Pi Pico connected to Sparkfun SerLED 16 x 2 disply with Qwiic cable.